-Without having HttpOnly and Secure flag in HTTP response header, it is possible to steal or manipulate web application session and cookies.
+Without having HttpOnly and Secure flag in the HTTP response header, it is possible to steal or manipulate web application session and cookies.

-It’s better to manage this within application code.
+It’s better to manage this within the application code.
 However, due to developers’ unawareness, it comes to Web Server administrators.

 I will not talk about how to set these at the code level.
 You can refer here.

 3. Restart Apache HTTP server to test

 Note: Header edit is not compatible with lower than Apache 2.2.4 version.

 You can use the following to set HttpOnly and Secure flag in lower than 2.2.4 version.
 Thanks to Ytse for sharing this information.